AdaCore/why3/doc/technical.rst

 Other Non-Splitting Transformations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-eliminate\_algebraic
+.. why3-transform:: eliminate_algebraic

-    replaces algebraic data types by first-order
+   replace algebraic data types by first-order definitions :cite:`paskevich09rr`.
-    definitions :cite:`paskevich09rr`.

-eliminate\_builtin
+.. why3-transform:: eliminate_builtin

-    removes definitions of symbols that are declared as builtin in the
+   remove definitions of symbols that are declared as builtin in the
    driver, with a “syntax” rule.

-eliminate\_definition\_func
+.. why3-transform:: eliminate_definition_func

-    replaces all function definitions with axioms.
+   replace all function definitions with axioms.

-eliminate\_definition\_pred
+.. why3-transform:: eliminate_definition_pred

-    replaces all predicate definitions with axioms.
+   replace all predicate definitions with axioms.

-eliminate\_definition
-    applies both transformations above.

-eliminate\_mutual\_recursion
+.. why3-transform:: eliminate_definition

+   Apply both :why3-transform:`eliminate_definition_func` and
+   :why3-transform:`eliminate_definition_pred`.

+.. why3-transform:: eliminate_mutual_recursion

-    replaces mutually recursive definitions with axioms.
+   Replace mutually recursive definitions with axioms.

-eliminate\_recursion
+.. why3-transform:: eliminate_recursion

-    replaces all recursive definitions with axioms.
+   Replace all recursive definitions with axioms.

-eliminate\_if\_term
+.. why3-transform:: eliminate_if_term

-    replaces terms of the form ``if formula then t2 else t3`` by lifting
+   Replace terms of the form ``if formula then t2 else t3`` by lifting
    them at the level of formulas.
 This may introduce ``if then else``
    in formulas.

-eliminate\_if\_fmla
+.. why3-transform:: eliminate_if_fmla

-    replaces formulas of the form ``if f1 then f2 else f3`` by an
+   Replace formulas of the form ``if f1 then f2 else f3`` by an
    equivalent formula using implications and other connectives.

-eliminate\_if
-    applies both transformations above.

-eliminate\_inductive
+.. why3-transform:: eliminate_if

+   Apply both :why3-transform:`eliminate_if_term` and :why3-transform:`eliminate_if_fmla`.

+.. why3-transform:: eliminate_inductive

-    replaces inductive predicates by (incomplete) axiomatic definitions,
+   Replace inductive predicates by (incomplete) axiomatic definitions,
    construction axioms and an inversion axiom.

-eliminate\_let\_fmla
+.. why3-transform:: eliminate_let_fmla

-    eliminates ``let`` by substitution, at the predicate level.
+   Eliminate ``let`` by substitution, at the predicate level.

-eliminate\_let\_term
+.. why3-transform:: eliminate_let_term

-    eliminates ``let`` by substitution, at the term level.
+   Eliminate ``let`` by substitution, at the term level.

-eliminate\_let
+.. why3-transform:: eliminate_let

-    applies both transformations above.
+   apply both transformations above.

-encoding\_smt
+.. why3-transform:: encoding_smt

-    encodes polymorphic types into monomorphic
+   Encode polymorphic types into monomorphic types :cite:`conchon08smt`.
-    types :cite:`conchon08smt`.

-encoding\_tptp
+.. why3-transform:: encoding_tptp

-    encodes theories into unsorted logic.
+   Encode theories into unsorted logic.

-introduce\_premises
+.. why3-transform:: introduce_premises

-    moves antecedents of implications and universal quantifications of
+   Move antecedents of implications and universal quantifications of
    the goal into the premises of the task.

-simplify\_array
+.. why3-transform:: simplify_array

-    automatically rewrites the task using the lemma ``Select_eq`` of
+   Automatically rewrite the task using the lemma ``Select_eq`` of
    theory ``map.Map``.

-simplify\_formula
+.. why3-transform:: simplify_formula

-    reduces trivial equalities :math:`t=t` to true and then simplifies
+   Reduce trivial equalities ``t=t`` to true and then simplify
-    propositional structure: removes true, false, simplifies
+   propositional structure: removes ``true``, ``false``, simplifies
-    :math:`f \land f` to :math:`f`, etc.
+   ``f /\ f`` to ``f``, etc.

-simplify\_recursive\_definition
+.. why3-transform:: simplify_recursive_definition

-    reduces mutually recursive definitions if they are not really
+    Reduce mutually recursive definitions if they are not really
     mutually recursive,

     ::